 For Referring Physicians

-More than 30 years ago, Cardiology Associates Medical Group formed with the goal of reaching Ventura County with leading-edge adult cardiac healthcare.
+Founded in 1976, Cardiology Associates Medical Group formed with the goal of reaching Ventura County with leading-edge adult cardiac healthcare.
 We continue to bring the most advanced diagnostic and therapeutic options to our area.
 We recognize the critical nature of caring for heart patients and we provide comprehensive cardiovascular treatments.

 We seek to respond to referring physician concerns about their patients in timely manner.
 We offer computerized scheduling, convenient locations and computerized medical records, allowing us to retrieve and send patients’ records immediately to referring physicians.